qpa-agh/poland_memgraph/README.md

 - Estimated Edges: 544 million edges (32 million * 17).
 - Estimated Memory Consumption: 68 GB of memory (4 GB * 17).

-# Milestone 5
+# Milestone 5: Query implementation

+## Chosen query details and visualisations
-## Query 4
+### Query 4
 For the purpose of this query neighbourhoods were calculated for every building in the bounding box of powiat wielicki.
 There were 140 thousands of such buldings.
-This resulted in over 25milion relationships.
+This resulted in over 25 milion relationships.

 Following visualsation is a part of a result of running a query 4 for buildings of type "house", max distance equal to 60m, minimal cluster size of 5.
 There were 243 such clusters, amounting to 6743 nodes.
 It took 3.5 seconds to compute this, from which selecting buildings took 40% of the time and computing the clusters antoher 40%.
 ![alt text](imgs/example_house_clusters_60.png)
-To visualize this query, run in the memgreaph-lab the following query:
+To visualize this query, run in the memgraph-lab the following query:
 ```CYPHER
 MATCH p=(b1:Building {building:"house"})-[e:CLOSE_TO]-(b2:Building {building:"house"})
 WHERE e.distance <= 60